Group Size

 International departure

 Finally, the undeniable day of departure arrives.
-Thank you for joining us on this climb and it has been a pleasure getting to know you during this time.
+Thank you for joining us on this climb; it has been a pleasure getting to know you during this time.
 We hope this venture has enriched your experience with happy memories.
-You will be assisted in your last minute preparation.
+You will be assisted in your last-minute preparation.
 Our representative will take you to Tribhuvan International Airport three hours before your scheduled flight.
-Keep in touch and hope to hear from you soon.
+Keep in touch, and we hope to hear from you soon.
 Bon voyage for a safe and pleasant trip home.

 Meals: